Back to resources

 - real time behavioral analysis, and

-- dynamic allocation of access privileges
+- dynamic allocation of zero standing access privileges

 ...can organizations truly achieve an IAM solution guaranteed to protect your sensitive data in the public cloud.